Decri/Multi-Scale-and-Depth-CNN-for-Pan-sharpening/README.md

 e.
 Locate your current path in CMD, then run the command 'caffe train -solver solver.prototxt'.

 f.
 Get the trained model in the ./snapshots.

+g.
+Use the trained model as instructed in ‘Demo_Pansharpening_4bands’.